aifoundry-org/NekkoAPI/examples/k8s/README.md

 kubectl get svc
 ```

+TODO: port forwarding instruction

-Disclaimer: This is just an example configuration for testing and devlopment
+Disclaimer: This is just an example configuration for testing and development of
-of NekkoAPI and is not intented for production use.
+NekkoAPI and is not intented for production use.